oracle-livelabs/spatial-graph/graph/graph-server-client/deploy-oci-marketplace-image/create-graph-user/create-graph-user.md

 ![database-atp](https://oracle-livelabs.github.io/common/images/console/database-atp.png)

-In Autonomous Database Details page, open **Tools** tab and click **Database Actions**.
-Make sure your brower allow pop-up windows.
+In Autonomous Database Details page, open **Tools** tab and click **View all Database Actions**.
+Make sure your browser allows pop-up windows.

 ![adb-console](images/adb-console.png)

-Enter **ADMIN** as Username and password (you set up at Lab 2) and sign in.
+If requested, enter **ADMIN** as Username and the password you set up at Lab 2 and sign in.

 ![login-1](images/login-1.png)

-Go to **SQL** menu once you logged in as the **ADMIN** user.
+Go to **SQL** menu once you are logged in as the **ADMIN** user.

 ![database-actions](images/database-actions.png)

-## Taks 2: Create database roles
+## Task 2: Create database roles

 Now create the roles required for the graph feature.
-Enter the following commands into the SQL Worksheet and run it while connected as the Admin user.
+Enter the following commands into the SQL Worksheet and click "Run Script" while connected as the Admin user.

 ```sql
 <copy>